saifulrijal-ds/awesome-feast-project/README.md

-# BFI Loan Default Prediction System
+# Loan Default Prediction System

 This repository contains a complete system for loan default prediction using a feature store (Feast) and survival analysis.
 It showcases how to build a model that predicts the probability of loan default over time for an Indonesian financial institution.